 Origin of the Minority HIV/AIDS Fund

 In 1998, the Centers for Disease Control and Prevention (CDC) held a meeting to brief service providers and community leaders on public health surveillance data showing extremely high rates of HIV among African Americans.
-Following the release of this data, the Administration, HHS, the Congressional Black Caucus, and the Congressional Hispanic Caucus secured Federal funding for the creation of the Minority AIDS Initiative (MAI) in the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999.
+Following the release of this data, the White House, the U.S. Department of Health and Human Services (HHS), the Congressional Black Caucus, and the Congressional Hispanic Caucus secured Federal funding for the creation of the Minority AIDS Initiative (MAI) in the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999.
 The MAI provided new funding designed to strengthen organizational capacity and expand HIV-related services in minority communities.

-How Is SMAIF Different?
+How Is the Minority HIV/AIDS Fund Different?

 Overall, HIV-related health outcomes have improved over time, but racial and ethnic minority populations continue to be disproportionately impacted by HIV infection.
 Significant HIV-related disparities still exist.
 In an effort to address these disparities and related gaps in programs and services, the Minority HIV/AIDS Fund supports innovative programs that are designed to yield lessons and results that lead to sustainable changes in the Federal response to HIV prevention, care and treatment that better serve racial and ethnic minorities.